Rathur421/one-dark-darkgreen-ui/README.md

 ### FAQ

 __Why do the colors change when I switch Syntax themes?__
-This UI theme uses the same background color as the chosen syntax theme.
+This UI theme uses the same background color and cursor color as the chosen syntax theme.
 If that syntax theme has a light background color, it only uses its hue, but otherwise stays dark.
 This lets you use dark-light combos.